gambitph/Stackable/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.4.2 =
+* Fixed: Editor speed performance improvements when editing blocks
+* Fixed: Error when saving a page when styling some blocks with PHP 8
+* Fixed: Taxonomies and post types now show up in Dynamic Content if you have more than 10
+* Fixed: Rare block error when using the highlight text color
+* Fixed: Updated Freemius SDK to 2.5.0 for PHP 8.1 support

 = 3.4.1 =
 * New: JetEngine post and taxonomy meta box integration with Stackable Dynamic Content